 SAFRA required the Secretary of the Department of Education to contract with eligible and qualified Not-For-Profit (NFP) student loan servicers to service loans owned by the USDE.
 The Authority satisfied all USDE requirements for a prime loan servicing contract and was awarded an NFP contract in July 2012.
-USDE has implemented various modifications to the NFP servicer program and, as of June 30, 2022, OSLA is servicing approximately 1,184,000 borrowers.
-USDE's modifications include extensions of OSLA's prime loan servicing contract through December 31, 2023.
+USDE has implemented various modifications to the NFP servicer program.
+During fiscal year 2023, USDE determined that it would not extend OSLA's loan servicing contract which expires December 31, 2023.
+USDE required OSLA to transfer its entire Direct Loan portfolio to another servicer during the 4th quarter of fiscal 2023 and no USDE loans were serviced at June 30, 2023.

-This section of the Authority's annual financial report presents a discussion and analysis of the Authority's financial performance for the fiscal years ended June 30, 2022 and 2021.
+This section of the Authority's annual financial report presents a discussion and analysis of the Authority's financial performance for the fiscal years ended June 30, 2023 and 2022.
 Please read it in conjunction with the Authority's financial statements and the notes to the financial statements, which follow this section.